DrafaKiller/ObserverPattern-dart/README.md

 With the `@subject` and `@observe` annotations, you can generate an observable interface for any class automatically.
 You can listen to methods calls, and changes in properties, using the `.on()` and `.onBefore()` methods.

-Use the following command to continuously generate the code:
+Use the following commands to continuously generate the code:
 ```
+dart pub add build_runner -d
 dart run build_runner watch -d
 ```
 Or, using Flutter:
 ```
+flutter pub add build_runner -d
-flutter pub get && flutter pub run build_runner watch -d
+flutter pub run build_runner watch -d
 ```

+These commands will add the `build_runner` package as a development dependency and run it with the `watch -d` command, or `build -d` for only once.
+You only need to add it one time.

 ### Annotation `@subject`